Line chart comparing the previous Fed funds rate quantitative tightening cycle and the Fed balance sheet.

 - After that decline, the balance sheet again began to grow rapidly, reaching 34% in October 2021, over 37% in July 2021, and peaking at over 38% in February 2022, with the target rate still at 0.25%.

-A circle on the chart calls attention to the tightening cycle.
+A circle on the chart calls attention to the previous tightening cycle.

 - The Fed officially began its policy tightening cycle in March.
-We expect further rate hikes throughout the year and for the Fed to begin shrinking its balance sheet soon.
+We expect additional rate hikes through year-end, and for the Fed to continue shrinking its balance sheet.